up-streamer/nf_SerialHC-SR04/README.md

 LP - Low Power mode.
 (AJ-SR04 can go down to 20uA in stand-by).
 BIN - Binary mode, 4 bytes sent from sensor.
 ASCII - ASCII mode, 12 bytes sent from sensor.
-Serial_Auto AJ-SR04 will produce a fix 100ms sample rate in binary mode,
-this mode was implemented using Timer instead to allow modify sample rate.
+Serial_Auto AJ-SR04 will produce a fix 100ms sample rate in binary mode, this mode was implemented using Timer instead to allow modify sample rate.
 Set resitors to Serial_LP_Bin for both sensors.
+Due this, the minimum time between samples will be 150ms.
 For generic HC-SR04; select Pulse mode.
 Trigger and Echo pins are defaulted to serial port pins for ESP32, to allow tests without changing wires.
 Remember: If working with 5V sensors; use voltage level shift circuits for MCU that aren't 5V tolerant, as ESP32.